wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Supports Custom Nav Menus as well as IntelliWidget menus
+* Support for Event Date and Expire Date on posts
+* Hide Expired post option
+* Show only active posts option
+* Changed the way IW treats event dates (now separate custom data field)
+* Added custom query separate from The Loop to retrieve all data in a single database call
+* Reduced the number of database queries per widget instance
+* Changed custom data field names so they don't conflict with existing data fields
+* Refactored template tags to be more efficient
+* Added Custom Data Fields meta box for easy editing of IW post data fields (especially dates)
+* Fixed replace widget bug

 = 1.1.0 =
 * Improved the overall interface.
 * Fixed bug in the way IW saves per-page widgets